Configuring MAC ACLs

 • A MAC ACL that is on the interface applies only to non-IP traffic entering the interface.

-• You can apply an IP port ACL on the interface
+• You can apply an Internet Protocol (IP) port access control list (ACL) to the interface.

 Licensing Requirements for MAC ACLs